djoogway/CS554-lbs-to-kgs/README.md

 }
 ```

-### Test

-To test if the instance is running, either visit the HTTP in your browser or attempt to curl into it.
-If it does not respond in the above format, there is an error.

-### Setup Instructions:
+If the connection fails, the instance is likely not running.